-Juveline musky mainly feed on minnows and smaller shad, while adult musky primarily eat both shads, suckers, and ciscoes.
+Juveline musky mainly feed on zooplankton, insects, and small baitfish, while adult musky primarily eat both shads, suckers, and ciscoes.
 They do, however, not shy away from bigger prey, such as walleye or pike, and manage to devour fish that are roughly half their own body size.

 Keep reading this article and learn everything there is to know about the musky’s varied diet, what fishing lures and baits they prefer, and at what depths they tend to feed.

 PRO TIP: Need new gear for the upcoming muskie season?
 Then check out this quality equipment on Amazon.